Business Intelligence architecture: key benefits, components, and principles summarized

 6. Flexibility: when we fill the Business Intelligence system, we usually include relevant surrounding and adjacent data from the source systems so that users can create as many meaningful combinations of indicators and dimensions as possible.
 This increases both the power and possibilities of the analysis function within the organization.

 7. Not depending on tools: an architect constructing a building needs to take into account which materials are available.
-Nonetheless, an architecture should where possible be separate (independent) from the tools used – or to be used (e.g. ETL and Business Intelligence tools).
+Nonetheless, an architecture should, where possible, be separate (independent) from the tools used – or to be used (e.g. ETL and Business Intelligence tools).

-Key contributors of a sustainable BI system
+Key contributors to a sustainable BI system

-Finally, the above-mentioned basic principles may prevent the organization from compromising on aspects of Business Intelligence that have a major impact on the organization’s performance.
+The above-mentioned basic principles may prevent the organization from compromising on aspects of Business Intelligence that have a major impact on the organization’s performance.
 The 7 basic principles are key contributors to a sustainable and lasting Business Intelligence system.

 Get started on a solid business intelligence architecture